 This example shows how to convert a discrete-time system to continuous time using d2c, and compares the results using two different interpolation methods.

-to continuous time using the zero-order hold (ZOH) method.
+Convert the following second-order discrete-time system to continuous time using the zero-order hold (ZOH) method:

 G = zpk(-0.5,[-2,5],1,0.1); Gcz = d2c(G)

 Warning: The model order was increased to handle real negative poles.
 Gcz = 2.6663 (s^2 + 14.28s + 780.9) ------------------------------- (s-16.09) (s^2 - 13.86s + 1035) Continuous-time zero/pole/gain model.

 When you call d2c without specifying a method, the function uses ZOH by default.
 The ZOH interpolation method increases the model order for systems that have real negative poles.
 This order increase occurs because the interpolation algorithm maps real negative poles in the domain to pairs of complex conjugate poles in the domain.